Rainbow Dash: I don't know if it's everypony's dream...

 - Origins Episode: Technically this is one, what with being a two-parter, but the following episode has the bulk of it.

-- Power Incontinence: The Everfree vines emit a blue mist that can apparently mess with unicorn magic.
+- Power Incontinence: The Everfree vines emit a blue mist that interferes with unicorn magic, rendering it impossible to control or shut off at will.
 Rarity and Sweetie Belle are affected by this.

 - Remembered I Could Fly: Twilight tries taking a train to Ponyville when Spike reminds her she can just fly there.
 (Apparently, it's out of her teleportation range.)
 By the end of the flight however, Spike wishes he hadn't suggested it.